4 Nov 2022

 By asking the lawyer about the nature of legal fees, you will walk away knowing whether you can afford the lawyer’s services and how you will be required to pay should you decide to hire the lawyer.

-As a follow up to this question, you might want to ask for an estimate of the cost to deal with your issue.
-While these are only estimates and are likely subject to change, it serves as a ballpark range for which you can keep in mind as you make decisions.
+As a follow-up to this question, you might want to ask for an estimate of the cost to deal with your issue.
+While these are only estimates and are likely subject to change, it serves as a ballpark range that you can keep in mind as you make decisions.